|Malaysia's Free Trade Agreements||

 AFTA was also created as a response to other emerging regional groupings, such as the North American Free Trade Area (NAFTA) and the expansion of the European Union (EU).
 It was also to leverage on the huge potentials and complementarities that exist in the region in order to strengthen and deepen intra-ASEAN industrial linkages including creating strong and competitive in small and medium enterprises.

-The liberalization of trade in the region through elimination of both intra-regional tariffs and non-tariff barriers had contributed towards making ASEAN's manufacturing sectors more efficient and competitive in the global market.
+The liberalisation of trade in the region through elimination of both intra-regional tariffs and non-tariff barriers had contributed towards making ASEAN's manufacturing sectors more efficient and competitive in the global market.
 As a result, consumers are able to source goods from the more efficient producers in ASEAN, thus creating a robust intra-ASEAN trade.

 Common Effective Preferential Tariff (CEPT) Scheme

+The rapid economic growth experienced by the region in the early 1990s, also led to Economic Ministers advancing the end date to realise the duty reduction to 0-5 per cent to 2003 from the original deadline of 2008.
+This timeline was further advanced to 2002 as part of the 1998 Bold Measures in response to the 1997 financial crisis.
 The Economic Ministers further agreed to eliminate import duties on all products except for a small number of sensitive products by 2010 for Brunei, Indonesia, Malaysia, the Philippines, Thailand and Singapore and 2015 for Cambodia, Lao PDR, Myanmar and Viet Nam.

 ASEAN Trade in Goods Agreement (ATIGA)

-The ASEAN Economic Community (AEC) was first mooted at the Bali Summit in October 2003 and ASEAN Leaders declared that the AEC shall be the goal of regional economic integration by 2020.
+The ASEAN Economic Community (AEC) was first mooted at the Bali Summit in October 2003 where the ASEAN Leaders declared that the AEC shall be the goal of regional economic integration by 2020.
 However, at the 12th ASEAN Summit in January 2007, the ASEAN Leaders affirmed their strong commitment to accelerate the establishment of the AEC by 2015 with the goal to transform ASEAN into a region with free movement of goods, services, investment, skilled labor and freer flow of capital.

 There are many benefits of ATIGA.
 Among them are: